 The Knight First Amendment Institute defends the freedoms of speech and the press in the digital age through strategic litigation, research, and public education.
 We aim to promote a system of free expression that is open and inclusive, that broadens and elevates public discourse, and that fosters creativity, accountability, and effective self-government.

-Established in 2016, the Institute has an active litigation docket that includes cutting-edge cases relating to government transparency, surveillance, and social media.
+Since its establishment in 2016, the Institute has filed precedent-setting litigation, undertaken major interdisciplinary research initiatives, and become an influential voice in debates about the freedoms of speech and the press in the digital age.
+Its active litigation docket includes cutting-edge cases relating to transparency, surveillance, and social media.
 Through its research program, the Institute has published a series of influential essays focused on emerging threats to the system of free expression.
-It has also hosted public events on new technology and public discourse, the First Amendment and inequality, and whistleblowers and national-security journalism.
-Over the next several years, the Institute will tackle a wide range of issues including net neutrality, the free-speech implications of private surveillance, the free-press implications of technology companies’ terms of service, intermediary liability, the right of journalists to protect their sources, the right of citizens to record and broadcast police activity, encryption, and machine speech.
+It has also hosted public events on new technology and public discourse, data journalism and the law, the First Amendment and inequality, whistleblowers, leaks, and national security journalism.

 The Knight Institute seeks recent law school graduates interested in working with the Institute as legal fellows.
-The legal fellows will help litigate groundbreaking First Amendment cases and contribute to all aspects of the Institute’s work.
-Fellowships are full-time, one-year positions based at Columbia University in New York City.
-The Institute anticipates taking on between one and three fellows for a term beginning in the fall of 2020.
+The legal fellows will help litigate groundbreaking First Amendment cases and contribute to the Institute's research and public education initiatives.
+Fellowships are full-time positions based at Columbia University in New York City.
+The Institute anticipates taking on up to four fellows in the fall of 2023.
+Each fellowship will have a term of one or two years.
+Please indicate in your cover letter whether you would like to be considered for a one-year position, a two-year position, or both; if both, please indicate your preference.

-Support the Institute's research and public-education projects, including by drafting white papers, op-eds, and blog posts; representing the Institute in the media, as needed; and conceiving of and implementing public programs.
+- Support the Institute’s research and public-education projects, including by drafting and reviewing essays, white papers, op-eds, and blog posts; representing the Institute in the media, as needed; and conceiving of and implementing public programs.

-Work with legal externs and summer interns as they conduct research and draft memoranda in support of the Institute’s litigation efforts.
+- Work with legal externs and summer interns as they conduct research and draft memoranda in support of the Institute’s litigation and research efforts.

-A demonstrated interest in issues relating to the freedoms of speech and the press, a strong academic record, and superior research, analytical, writing, and interpersonal skills.
-Familiarity with the complex issues arising at the intersection of free speech and new technology is preferred.
+Familiarity with the complex issues arising at the intersection of free speech and new technology is preferred but not required.

 - Official or unofficial law school transcript